 You'll find the other parts here, starting with Part I -- the basics.
-(Links to the other parts are included on the bottom of the post.)
+(It also has links to Parts II-VIII.
+This one, too.)

 Now on to the grim necessities we inevitably have to deal with, at one time or another --